dragonexpert/MyBB-Theme-Variables/premiumfeatures.md

 #Premium Theme Variables for MyBB
 This will describe features that will be available in the Premium version of this plugin.
+If you have questions about the Premium version or wish to purchase a licence for it, please send me a private message on the MyBB Community Forums.

 ##Features & Benefits
 - Ability to set a parsing order. - Done